polaris-MCRT/POLARIS/QUICKSTART.md

 ### Extra parameter

-To modify further parameter values, the user can parse a list of parameter values using the option `--extra` followed by a list of values (int, float, or str).
+To modify further model specific parameter values, the user can parse a list of parameter values using the option `--extra` followed by a list of values (int, float, or str).
 By default, the user can parse

 - 4 values for the `disk` model: reference radius $`r_0`$, reference scale height $`h_0`$, $`\alpha`$, and $`\beta`$,